finos/perspective/docs/md/installation.md

 - CMake version too old
 - Boost headers are missing or too old
-- PyArrow not installed prior to installing perspective
+- PyArrow not installed prior to installing Perspective

-Additionally, due to PEP-518 and build isolation, its possible that the version of PyArrow that pip uses to build perspective-python is different from the one you have installed.
-To disable this, pass the `--no-build-isolation` flag to pip.
+Additionally, due to PEP-518 and build isolation, it is possible that the version of PyArrow that `pip` uses to build `perspective-python` is different from the one you have installed.
+To disable this, pass the `--no-build-isolation` flag to `pip`.

 #### Wheels PyArrow linkage

-Because we compile Apache Arrow from source to webassembly via Emscripten, we have a tight coupling on the specific version of Apache Arrow that must be used.
+Because we compile Apache Arrow from source to WebAssembly via Emscripten, we have a tight coupling on the specific version of Apache Arrow that must be used.
 As such, we link against a specific Apache Arrow version which must be present.
 Currently, our wheels build against PyArrow==0.17.1 for Python 3.* and PyArrow==0.16.0 for Python 2.7.

-To ignore compiled wheels and install from source with pip, install via
+To ignore compiled wheels and install from source with `pip`, install via

 ```bash
 pip install --no-binary perspective-python